 Let me preface this article by saying: don’t be one of those people in the grocery store who pays with EBT or food stamps (there is nothing wrong with social welfare) and then puts their groceries into a Range Rover or Cadillac Escalade (there’s something really wrong with that).
 Alternatively, don’t drive around with a Bentley and then pull up to a rent-controlled apartment.
-Just a few relevant observations I had to comment on!
-Now back to our regularly scheduled programming.
+Just a few recent observations that partially fueled the creation of this post.

 With the US auto industry still in recovery mode from recent years of poor sales, now could be a great time to buy a new or used car before demand returns to previous levels.
 Auto dealerships are continuously implementing better marketing strategies, but before they coax you into buying that sports or luxury car you’ve always wanted, you should first determine how much car you can afford.

 Everyone has an idea of what their “dream car” might be, but it’s simply not realistic to prep your garage for a BMW, Mercedes or Porsche when a Toyota Camry or Honda Accord is more within your budget.
 Before heading to the dealership, there are important questions you need to ask yourself:

 - Why am I buying a new car?
 Is it for functional or utility reasons, or am I “keeping up with the Joneses”?

 - How much cash do I have for a down payment?
 How much cash am I comfortable “investing” into a depreciating asset that will never recoup its original value?